xzxzxc/pc_control_local/README.md

 > To add programm to autostart - create icon of local_server.bat and place it to "%AppData%\Microsoft\Windows\Start Menu\Programs\Startup" folder

-> Host must ocntains only latin symbols - flask wsgsi limitation (((
+> Host name must ocntains only latin symbols - flask wsgsi limitation (((

 ## For developers:
 >  Note that templates\buttons_base.html mus be encoded as UTF-8 without BOM, otherwise <!doctype> would be ignored